enemonsieur/offis_repo/PROJECTS/fMRI data analysis/Talk 7 - Statistical Analysis with SPM.md

 WHat's a block design
 	Stimuli are rpesnetend after each other ex: 20 times at a particular condition (A) #unnecessary

-Why is there (mathematically) a large dependency beteen regressors?
+Why is there (mathematically) a large dependency between regressors?
 	If we change the x2 values, we will change the B2 value (so that the x2 and x1 are uncorrelated aka 90deg), but to predict the y vector we'll have to change the x1 as well.
 	![[Pasted image 20220701110708.png]]
 questions: Why do we use Identity matrix for the e